 Are you wondering what counts as clinical hours?
 IBLCE makes clear that “actual practise and provision of lactation and breastfeeding care is required.”
 Be sure to see the IBLCE page on clinical hours for specific guidelines.

-At least 90 hours of education in lactation and breastfeeding is required.
+At least 90 hours of education in lactation and breastfeeding is required, with an additional 5 hours of communication hours.
 More information about specific education requirements is available here, and candidates should also consult the IBCLC Detailed Content Outline.

 Health sciences education